rjl-websites/americastapestry/content/_index.md

 title: America's Tapestry
 layout: home
 section1: |
-  On the eve of America's 250th Anniversary, <em>America's Tapestry</em> seeks to tell an inclusive story of individuals from our nation's past.
-Composed of thirteen embroidered panels, this modern interpretation of the Bayeux Tapestry visually narrates unique, untold stories from America’s thirteen colonies.
+  In 2026, Americans will celebrate our country's 250th anniversary.
+To commemorate this occasion, <em>America's Tapestry</em> weaves together stories from our nation's founding through the medium of embroidery.
 section2: |
-  The panels are designed by the
-  <em>America's Tapestry</em> <a class="underline hover:text-blue-800" href="/team">creative team</a> in
-  collaboration with <a class="underline hover:text-blue-800" href="/team/historical-partners">historical organizations</a> from each of the original thirteen colonies. <a class="underline hover:text-blue-800" href="/team/stitchers">Needleworkers</a> within each state, led by our <a class="underline hover:text-blue-800" href="/team/state-directors">state directors</a>, are creating the embroidery between 2025 and 2026.
+  Thirteen embroidered panels have been designed by our <a class="underline hover:text-blue-800" href="/team">creative team</a> in collaboration with <a class="underline hover:text-blue-800" href="/team/historical-partners">historical organizations</a> from each of the original  colonies. <a class="underline hover:text-blue-800" href="/team/stitchers">Embroiderers</a> within each state, led by our <a class="underline hover:text-blue-800" href="/team/state-directors">state directors</a>, are stitching the panels over 18 months.
 The Tapestry will be <a class="underline hover:text-blue-800" href="/exhibition">exhibited</a> in prominent gallery spaces in 2026 and 2027.
 section3: |
-  <em>America's Tapestry</em> is commited to
-  fostering inclusive, collaborative partnerships throughout the 13 states.
-Historical organizations and cultural centers from New Hampshire to Georgia are developing themes and imagery for each panel.
-Stitching will take place at heritage centers from 2025 to 2026, allowing audiences to visit and engage with this historic work and learn about the practice of needle art.
+  <em>America's Tapestry</em> enriches our understanding of our shared heritage, while promoting the art of American needlework.
+Through our virtual and in-person programming, visitors can learn about the revolution and engage in the historic practice of needlework.
 ---